sherifelkady70/Smart-Life-Companion/README.md

 - Feature-Based Modularity – Each feature lives in its own module, enabling easy addition or removal.
 - Scalable Architecture – Long-term maintainability with clean boundaries.
 - Reactive UI with MVI – State-driven UI powered by Flow and Compose.
 - Optimized Build Times – Modular Gradle setup with convention plugins.
-- Strong Testing Foundation – Unit, integration, and UI tests integrated into CI/CD.

 ---